 - High-end apartments are oversupplied, but there’s a shortage of workforce housing

 In the short term, it’s evident that CRE companies are hemorrhaging tenants.
 Small businesses are going belly-up at an unprecedented rate.
-Those that might still survive are doing so in part by renegotiating their leases.
-It’s clear that a square foot of floor space in a shiny, new office tower isn’t worth what it was in February.
-Despite all this, many in CRE believe that their sector has been overlooked by Washington’s largesse as it pumped trillions of dollars into other corners of the economy.
+Those that might still survive are partly doing so by renegotiating their leases.
+A square foot of floor space in a shiny, new office tower isn’t worth what it was in February.
+Many in CRE believe that Washington’s largesse has overlooked their sector as it pumped trillions of dollars into other corners of the economy.
 Still, there is some legislation kicking around that might fill this gap.

 Fundamentally, the big difference in the new world is that physical distancing will remain with us for some time.
-Those use cases that cater to packing in crowds are being challenged far more than others.
+As a result, those use cases that cater to packing in crowds are being challenged far more than others.

 One of the first casualties of the pandemic was the open-plan office layout.
 It was never a good idea.
-We’ve known since at least 2009 when one study concluded that open-plan offices caused “high levels of stress, conflict, high blood pressure, and high staff turnover. … [T]he high level of noise causes employees to lose concentration, leading to low productivity, there are privacy issues because everyone can see what you are doing on the computer or hear what you are saying on the phone, and there is a feeling of insecurity.”
+Since at least 2009, one study concluded that open-plan offices caused “high levels of stress, conflict, high blood pressure, and high staff turnover. … [T]he high level of noise causes employees to lose concentration, leading to low productivity; there are privacy issues because everyone can see what you are doing on the computer or hear what you are saying on the phone.
+There is a feeling of insecurity.”

 It dies unmourned.
-We all found out together what we suspected all along: “I can get just as much done at home.”
+We all found out what we suspected: “I can get just as much done at home.”
 Many of us might need to go into the office once a week, once a month, or never.

-New office spaces will need to address the increased number of individuals working remotely, but this will be partially offset by the greater personal space required by each individual whose presence is still needed.
-This is likely to be exacerbated by building codes changing to ensure lower density to prevent future pandemics.
-So expect a glut of office space as leases get renewed; the new contracts will be for somewhat reduced floor space at significantly reduced cost per square foot.
+New office spaces will need to address the increased number of individuals working remotely, but this will be partially offset by the more significant personal space required by each individual whose presence is still needed.
+This is likely exacerbated by building codes changing to ensure lower density to prevent future pandemics.
+So expect a glut of office space as leases get renewed; the new contracts will be for reduced floor space at significantly reduced cost per square foot.